 WASHINGTON - Navajo Nation President Jonathan Nez told a Senate panel Wednesday that special protections are needed to reverse the "very disrespectful" treatment of Native Americans who face extraordinary challenges in the voting process.

-WASHINGTON - More than 11,000 citizenship applications are pending in Arizona, some of the 907,424 cases pending across the U.S. this summer, more than twice the 2015 backlog.
+WASHINGTON - More than 11,000 citizenship applications are pending in Arizona.
 Federal offials blame the pandemic for the delays, but critics blame Trump-era agency cuts.